KillingSpark/rustysd/Readme.md

 1. linux_eventfd: Use eventfds instead of pipes to interrupt select() calls (because they only exist on linux)

 ### Docker
 Running in a docker container as PID1 works.
-The image that is built by the scripts in the dockerfiles directory result in a 2MB image that contains
+The image that is built by the scripts in the dockerfiles directory results in a 2MB image that contains
 1. Rustysd (stripped binary built with musl to be completely static)
 1. The testservice and testserviceclient (stripped binaries built with musl to be completely static)
 1. The unit files in test_units